 - All constructed temporary pavements including shoulder widening that will be used as temporary lanes with construction speeds of 45 mph or greater. - Freeway shoulders 4 feet or less in width or shoulders that do not have rumbles.
-The Safety Edge may be omitted where the shoulder is separated by curb and gutter or valley gutter. - Freeway to freeway ramp shoulders that do not have shoulder corrugations. - Shoulders on all rural, 2-lane, 4-lane and divided trunk line roadways where the posted speed is 45 mph or greater and there are no shoulder corrugations.
+The Safety Edge may be omitted where the shoulder is separated by curb and gutter or valley gutter.

+- Freeway to freeway ramp shoulders that do not have shoulder corrugations. - Shoulders on all rural, 2-lane, 4-lane and divided trunk line roadways where the posted speed is 45 mph or greater and there are no shoulder corrugations.
 In developed rural areas where driveway density exceeds 30 access points within 1⁄2 mile, the Safety Edge may be omitted.

-Finally, MDOT launched a new statewide safety campaign in July on selected interstates and highways in Michigan.
-MDOT is displaying the number of traffic fatalities on Dynamic Message Signs one day per month through November in an effort to raise public awareness and improve driver behavior.
+Finally, MDOT launched a new statewide safety campaign in July 2013 on selected interstates and highways in Michigan.
+For 2013, MDOT displayed the number of traffic fatalities on Dynamic Message Signs (DMS) one day per month through November in an effort to raise public awareness and improve driver behavior.
 The year-to-date traffic fatality statistics are provided by MSP, using data from the Fatality Analysis Reporting System (FARS).
 In support of the campaign, MDOT developed a Toward Zero Deaths (TZD) video for YouTube that asks the public what number should be the goal.
-To further educate MDOT staff, a "Countdown to Zero" board is now displayed in the lobby of the Transportation Building in Lansing.
+To further educate MDOT staff and the public, "Countdown to Zero" boards are displayed in all MDOT offices and two Welcome Centers.
 The board displays fatalities and serious injuries to date and is updated weekly, posing the question: "What are you doing to get to Zero?"